brianmcananey/VSCode_Project3/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [Heroku](https://heroku.com) To create and Host the Deployed App.
-- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Canva](https://www.canva.com/) used for meta icon and logo creation.
 - [Balsamiq](https://balsamiq.com/) used to create Wireframes.
 - [Figma](https://www.figma.com/) used to create high fidelity prototypes.
-- [Adobe colour wheel](https://color.adobe.com/) used for selecting colour scheme.
 - [Chat GPT](https://chat.openai.com/) Used for trouble shooting.
 - [Font Awesome](https://fontawesome.com/) For Icons
 - [Google Fonts](https://fonts.google.com/) for all Fonts.